C*-Algebras over Topological Spaces: Filtrated K-Theory: Homological algebra in KK(X)

 are exact (in degree~\(n\)) for all \(Y\in\Loclo(X)\).

 \item An \emph{\(\Ideal\)\nb-projective resolution} of \(A\inOb\KKcat(X)\) is an \(\Ideal\)\nb-exact chain complex

 with \(\Ideal\)\nb-projective entries~\(P_n\) for all \(n\in\N\). \end{itemize}

-We will soon see that there are \emph{enough \(\Ideal\)\nb-projective objects} in the sense that any object of \(\KKcat(X)\) has an \(\Ideal\)\nb-projective resolution.
+We shall soon see that there are \emph{enough \(\Ideal\)\nb-projective objects} in the sense that any object of \(\KKcat(X)\) has an \(\Ideal\)\nb-projective resolution.
 Such resolutions are unique up to chain homotopy equivalence once they exist.

 We use projective resolutions to define \emph{derived functors} (see \cite{Meyer-Nest:Homology_in_KK}*{Definition 3.27}): just apply the functor to be derived to an \(\Ideal\)\nb-projective resolution and take homology.
 In particular, this yields extension groups \(\Ext^n_\Ideal(A,B)\) for all \(A,B\inOb\KKcat(X)\).
 Unlike in usual homological algebra, \(\Ext^0_\Ideal(A,B)\) may differ from the morphism space in \(\KKcat(X)\), compare the exact sequence~(4.8) in~\cite{Meyer:Homology_in_KK_II}.